I swiped the key and the door opened up to a winter wonderland. White. All in white.

 And then there was this pool with spectacular views of Bangkok.
 I really wish I’d had more time to lounge around the hotel and enjoy some of the facilities like the lengthy pool, but between getting up at 6 in the morning to get ready for a day at the conference, followed by networking sessions and then after parties, there was very little time left to enjoy this amazing pool, so I guess I’ll just have to go back sometime.

-🛏️ Who Is This Hotel For?
-(And How to Make the Most of It)
+Who Is This Hotel For?

-For Business Travelers
+For Business Travellers

-- Reliable, fast Wi-Fi throughout the property
+- Reliable, fast WiFi throughout the property

 - Spacious work desks and in-room coffee for early mornings